Right to Information

 - Information including commercial confidence, trade secrets or intellectual property, the disclosure of which would harm the competitive position of a third party, unless the competent authority is satisfied that larger public interest warrants the disclosure of such information.

-- Information available to a person in his fiduciary relationship, unless the competent authority is satisfied that the more significant public interest justifies the disclosure of such information.
+- The information available to a person in his fiduciary relationship, unless the competent authority is satisfied that the more significant public interest justifies the disclosure of such information.

 - Information received in confidence from foreign Government